rosalindgash/hylia/src/posts/static-site-generators-how-i-got-this-blog-set-up.md

 ---
 ## What is a Content Management System (CMS)?

-A content managment system is...
+A content management system is...
 The most popular and most used CMS, hands down, is WordPress...

 ## What Is a Static Site Generator (SSG)?